Mount Edziza volcanic complex: Basement

 Underlying the MEVC is the Stikinia terrane, a Paleozoic and Mesozoic suite of volcanic and sedimentary rocks that accreted (Note: Accretion is the process by which terranes are added to a continent, resulting in continental growth.) to the continental margin of North America during the Jurassic.
 Rocks of Paleozoic age such as limestone, bedded tuff and volcanic rocks of intermediate composition underlie the western and southern portions of the MEVC.
 Mesozoic rocks underlie most of the MEVC and include andesite, basaltic andesite, volcanic sandstone, siltstone, shale, greywacke, limestone and chert.
-The youngest basement rocks are those of the Sloko Group which comprises Early Tertiary intermediate calc-alkaline volcanic rocks and related subvolcanic plutons.
+The youngest basement rocks are those of the Sloko Group, which consists of Early Tertiary intermediate calc-alkaline volcanic rocks and related subvolcanic plutons.
 These rocks were tilted, cut by normal faults and heavily eroded before volcanism began at the MEVC in the Late Miocene, such that the volcanic complex was built on a mature, gently rolling Tertiary erosion surface.

 Faulting

 The MEVC lies on the eastern shoulder of Mess Creek valley, a long and narrow graben-like depression possibly linked to volcanism of the volcanic complex.
 The eastern edge of the valley is bounded by north-trending faults, one of which has been traced for more than 24 km.
 This fault shows signs of having been active contemporaneously with volcanism of the MEVC; it has vertically displaced Holocene basalt flows by 15 to 20 m and older basalt flows by 91 to 122 m, such that the western side of the fault has moved downward.
 The downthrowing of this fault during the Holocene may have been due to the draining of magma chambers following eruptions at the MEVC.

 The existence of peralkaline rocks at the MEVC and the presence of normal faults along Mess Creek valley support the conclusion that the MEVC lies in an area of continental rifting.
-Many tufa terraces along the fault zone contain pressure ridges 10 to 40 cm high and 50 to 100 m long, suggesting these faults are still active.
+Many tufa terraces along the fault zone contain pressure ridges 10 to 40 cm high and 50 to 100 m long, suggesting that these faults are still active.
 This was confirmed by a local trapper in 1992 who noted that new pressure ridges appeared each year.